-The answer: the eta before the number of the beast can only be the word ἤ ‘or’.
+The clearly correct interpretation, as Chapa realised, is that the eta before the number of the beast can only be the word ἤ ‘or’.
 The papyrus originally quoted both numbers, 666 and 616, as alternatives.
-Line 3, in translation, had
+And this is why Chapa’s edition correctly prints

 And one last thing: there’s still that myth that P. Oxy.
 4499 is the earliest existing copy of Revelation.
 Well, it isn’t.
 It’s the earliest existing copy of some parts of the book.
 But not this part.